The Modern Sounds of The Knitters

 Released 2005 Rounder Records Corp,

 This record was a total thrill for me to say the least.
-I was nervous about the session because it’s basically an acoustic band in a circle with upright bass & a bunch of vocal mics & I was relatively new to that scenario so it was a bit out of my depth ( I think that’s what John felt ) but they all trusted Dave & his referral and so they all took the ride.
+I was nervous about the session because it’s basically an acoustic band in a circle with upright bass & vocal mics & I was relatively new to that scenario so it was a bit out of my depth ( I think that’s what John felt ) but they all trusted Dave & his referral and so they all took the ride.
 Mark Linett did a fantastic job on this record.
 He mixed it & saved it.
 I’m sure it was tough going with the tracks I gave him but I did my very best with the gear/ experience I had for that sort of situation.
 I do think I ended up capturing their energy.
 I remember the first day they came in, I liked them all right away.
 They were really cool but what was interesting is they are from a different side of the tracks musically from what I grew up with & I think everyone could sense that.
 Again, this is credit to Dave in believing in me.
 He’s been like a dream big brother that's had a lot of confidence & faith in me & therefor has given me a lot of support along the way.

 They set up in a circle & began playing basically for the first time together in (I was told) about 20 years.
 This was to be their follow up record to a release from 20 years earlier.
 I’ve had some cool experiences over my career of recording that scenario ( people who haven’t been together for years & the first time they get back in the studio I was there to record it) those have been very rewarding experiences.